-Receiving a bipolar disorder diagnosis or having someone close to you get diagnosed with it will lead to many questions.
-Hence why educating yourself and learning more about bipolar can uncover the mystery that is mental illness.
+Receiving a bipolar disorder diagnosis or having someone close to you diagnosed with it will lead to many questions.
+Hence, educating yourself and learning more about bipolar can uncover the mystery of mental illness.
 Additionally, this knowledge is empowering.
 If you’re a patient, you can find your voice, feel validated, decide on appropriate treatment options and advocate for yourself.
 On the other hand, if you’re connected to someone with bipolar acquiring correct information makes you a better ally and supporter.
-You can confront your own bias, unlearn the stigma and prejudice society has placed on mental illnesses like bipolar.
+You can confront your bias and unlearn society’s stigma and prejudice against mental illnesses like bipolar.

 Bipolar Disorder Is Defined As

-Bipolar disorder is defined as a psychiatric disorder that causes mood, energy, and behavioral fluctuations.
+Bipolar disorder is a psychiatric disorder that causes mood, energy, and behavioral fluctuations.
 These shifts in mental and emotional states are known as episodes.
 Additionally, these episodes can last for days, weeks, or longer.
 The episodes associated with bipolar are mania/hypomania and depression.
 In advanced types of bipolar, you may experience a psychotic episode known as psychosis.
-Or you may have a mixed episode which is a blend of mania and depression.
+Or you may have a mixed episode, a blend of mania and depression.

 Bipolar Disorder Symptoms Are Unique To Episodes